maxgio92/notes/content/notes/program-execution-environment.md

 While a detailed explanation of the stack is beyond the scope of this blog, here's a basic idea: it's a special area of memory that the CPU uses to manage data related to the program's functions (subroutines) as they are called and executed, pushing it to it in a LIFO method.
 We'll see later on in more detail.

 Data and code are organized in specific regions inside the process address space.
+It's constantly updated by the CPU on push and pop operations on the stack - we'll see in a minute how.
+The stack pointer is usually set by the OS during the load to point to the top of the stack memory region.

-As the stack grows whenever the CPU adds new data while executing the program, the stack pointer is at the lowest position in the stack.
+As the stack grows whenever the CPU adds new data while executing the program's instructions, the stack pointer decrements and is always at the lowest position in the stack.
 > Remember: the stack grows from the highest address to the lowest address So, when a new variable of 4 bytes is declared, the stack pointer will be increased by 4 bytes too.